scscodes/family-oriented/docs/READTHEDOCS.md

 - Comment accessibility implementation details for future maintenance

 ### **Project Documentation**
-- Create a `tasks.md` file to track progress over large or multi-step tasks
+- Use docs/tasks.md to track progress over large or multi-step tasks
 - Tasks should be ordered, and clearly define their purpose and expected outcome that is easily validated
 - Update architecture documentation when adding new patterns or utilities
 - Maintain agent integration guides with current best practices